schyx/vcs/README.md

 2. If no operation with that name exists (yet), will output `No operation with that name exists (yet).`

-3. If an operation needs to be in a vcs directory, will output `Expected operation to be in a \`vcs directory \`.`
+3. If an operation needs to be in a vcs directory, will output ``Expected operation to be in a `vcs` directory.``

 ### Individual Operation Rules